RiffTrax

 RiffTrax is an American company that produces scripted humorous commentary tracks which are synced to feature films, education shorts (mostly public domain), and television episodes.
 With the talents of former Mystery Science Theater 3000 (MST3K) cast members and writers, RiffTrax also produces live shows which are broadcast to movie theaters.
 The style of commentating originated from MST3K, their earlier television series, in which they would similarly mock (or "riff") films aloud while watching them.
 As of September 2024, RiffTrax has riffed 554 feature films, 488 short films, and 16 TV episodes.

-The first releases originally featured Michael J. Nelson, Kevin Murphy, and Bill Corbett, through audio-only tracks intended to be played in unison with unaltered VHS and DVD copies of these programs.
+The first releases originally featured Michael J. Nelson and, later, Kevin Murphy and Bill Corbett, through audio-only tracks intended to be played in unison with unaltered VHS and DVD copies of these programs.
 After the introduction of already-synced VHS and DVD material, added to the riffers were Mary Jo Pehl and Bridget Jones Nelson, who also wrote and performed for the MST3K series.
 Guest riffers have also added commentaries, including parodist "Weird Al" Yankovic, comedians Paul F. Tompkins, Cole Stratton and Janet Varney, and actors Joel McHale, Fred Willard, and Neil Patrick Harris, among others.

 RiffTrax products are sold in downloadable media online and delivered by app, streaming video, and DRM-free download.
 It is also featured on Pluto TV, Twitch, Xumo, Tubi and a channel on Samsung TV.

 History

 Following the cancellation of MST3K, Nelson, Murphy and Corbett attempted to bring the riffing concept to a podcast series known as The Film Crew.
 During this time, Rhino Entertainment collaborated to produce four riffed films on DVD: Hollywood After Dark, Killers from Space, The Wild Women of Wongo, and The Giant of Marathon.

-After the association with Rhino Entertainment and Shout Factory (who distributed The Film Crew DVDs) ended, Nelson and Legend Films started RiffTrax in 2007 based in San Diego.
+After the association with Rhino Entertainment and Shout Factory (who distributed The Film Crew DVDs) ended, Nelson and Legend Films started RiffTrax in 2006 based in San Diego.
 In 2012, RiffTrax was purchased from Legend by Nelson, Murphy, Corbett, and RiffTrax CEO David G. Martin.

 The movies chosen for Mystery Science Theater 3000 were predominantly low-budget B-movies because the show itself was low budget and producers could only afford films in the public domain or otherwise cheap licenses.
 Nelson had researched bringing about directly releasing DVDs of films with the commentaries included, then realized this initial idea was not feasible since he would be "sued out of existence."
 The best way to distribute the commentaries would be to sell them independently of the films, avoiding rights issues.
 There would be no legal or monetary restrictions to prevent RiffTrax from producing them, though viewers would have to play their own physical copies of the films at the same time.